Zambumon/Lubrigante/README.md

 - [CNCd aluminum cone feet](http://lmgtfy.com/?q=cnc+aluminum+cone+feet).
 These will most likely come with M4 screws.
 - Bumpons: I recommend using some `SJ5302 3M`, as these are very similar to the ones used by the CNCd cone feet.
 - Screws:
-  - 8x M3 x 20mm (or more) screws.
+  - 8x M3 20mm screws.
 The original acrylic TGR Alice used flat head nylon screws.
 I've used some hex socket screws.
-Ideally you'd want to use 20+ screws and some nuts.
+If you plan to use some nuts to hold the screws, you might need to use longer screws.

 ![Lubrigante](./misc/overview_half_plate_3.jpg)